 Creation Crate’s goal is to inspire students to get excited about technology and teach them these much-needed skills.
 The company hopes to reach 250,000 or more students with its curriculum, helping them become proficient in the language of technology and ready for the jobs of the future.

 Each kit gets progressively more challenging.
 Projects include building a Mood Lamp, Memory Game and Weather Station.
-Creation Crate kits including Creation Crate Jr., Girls that Make, and Creation Crate kits are available for purchase on their website and can be shipped anywhere in the world for a $5 flat fee.
+If there is no option to pay for research paper, Creation Crate kits are a fantastic option.
+They include Creation Crate Jr., Girls that Make, and Creation Crate kits are available for purchase on their website and can be shipped anywhere in the world for a $5 flat fee.